boonebgorges/bp-groupblog/readme.txt

 == Description ==

-**NOTE: This plugin requires BuddyPress 1.1, released September, 2009.
-See the FAQ why we build it on the upcoming BuddyPress version.**

 The BuddyPress Groupblog plugin extends the group functionality by enabling each group to have a single blog associated with it.
 Group members are automatically added to the blog and will have blog roles as set by the groupblog admin settings.

 **Features:**